 Raised beds on the concrete made perfect sense to me, so I started exploring my options for a creative urban garden.
 I made a few beds out of banana stumps, and those worked fine but we just weren’t harvesting bananas fast enough to create as many beds as I wanted.
 Plus, they were destined for the compost pile after just one season.

 I debated using wood, but knew they’d rot relatively quickly in our humid climate — and that they’d be expensive.
 But I ended up going in a totally different direction.
 I got three large grow bags, filled them with good soil, and went to town planting seeds.
-[My grow bags are SmartPot brand.]
+[My first grow bags were the SmartPot brand.]

 And look!
 They worked beautifully.
 After fighting our limitations for a couple of years, I finally had a very successful—if small—crop from my driveway garden.